Jtaim/Programming-Principles-and-Practice-Using-Cpp/README.md

 #### Notes
 I will be using Microsoft Visual Studio Community to go through this book.
 I created a solution folder named PPP and added projects under the PPP solution for each section.
-In the solution Configuration Properties I selected build for the section I'm working on and deselected the others.
+In the solution Configuration Properties I selected build for the section I'm working on and deselected the others or select current selection radial button.
 If the sections contain multiple files with a main function I just select Exclude from Project for the files I'm not working on in the solution explorer tab.
 Can always go back and add files back by selecting Include in Project.
 In the Solution Explorer tab you can select view all files to see all the included and excluded files.